04 February 2015

 Pre-nuptial agreements and whirlwind romances

 It’s sad but true that marriage often does not stand the test of time, but are the proceedings following a separation the same when the relationship is of a relatively short amount of time?

-Presently making headlines is the subject of former supermodel Jodie Kidd’s split from her husband following just 4 months of marriage for which I was asked to comment in the Daily Mail as a Family Law & Divorce Solicitor.
+Presently making headlines is the subject of former supermodel Jodie Kidd’s split from her husband following just four months of marriage for which we were asked to comment in the Daily Mail as a Family Law & Divorce Solicitor.

 In August, Kidd - a participant in upcoming celebrity daredevil show The Jump – told Hello!
 Magazine, “As soon as David and I met, I went through a huge 360 in my mind and thought, “that’s it, we’re going to spend the rest of our lives together.”
 It’s not uncommon for a relationship to break down for whatever reason, be it unforeseen circumstances, or a response to an overwhelming change in lifestyle.
 Certainly the Dissolution of such a relatively brief relationship is an exponentially emotional time for both parties involved.
 But what happens when a marriage is a matter of weeks and months as opposed to years?